 3) Value experiences over stuff.
 I love good food.
 I’d much rather have my friends chip in and give me a gift certificate to Chez Panisse than individual tchotchkes for my home.
 And I know people who would enjoy a membership at their favorite museum, movie passes or tickets to a show.
 These kinds of gifts require no packaging or shipping and leave nothing behind except for happy memories.
 Just don’t be like Larry David on the show Curb Your Enthusiasm who begrudged his friends the restaurant gift certificate he’d given after learning they used it to take another couple out to dinner.
 A gift is a gift, after all.

-4) Secondhand can be better then new.
-Secondhand gifts not only create less impact for the planet but can be even better than new stuff if chosen carefully.
+4) Secondhand can be better than new.
+Secondhand gifts not only create less impact on the planet but can be even better than new stuff if chosen carefully.
 Consider the sweet little thrift shop dragonfly tea cup and saucer I found for a co-worker who collects any and all things dragonfly.
 I spotted it while out shopping in June and kept it for months until her birthday in December.
 The gift was perfect.
 And how about the beautiful vintage Kitchenaid mixer my friend Jen gave as a gift one year?
 She found it on eBay in perfect shape and felt good about giving an appliance that was actually made to last and that could be repaired rather than tossed after a year.

 5) Give gifts made by hand — yours or someone else’s.
 Aside from a crazy knitting phase I went through a few years back, I’m not particularly crafty.
 But I love it if you are!
 From cookies to bath salts to handmade jewelry, making our own gifts or buying them from craft fairs or online sites like Etsy.com can be a great way to shift our spending away from mass-produced junk, as long as we don’t forget the first guideline on this list: choose gifts the recipient will appreciate.
 Giving handmade jewelry is no good for someone who never wears the stuff.
 Bath salts don’t work for someone who only takes showers.
 Cookies are not helpful to someone limiting their sugar intake.
 Please don’t buy me a handbag made from recycled juice boxes, unless you want it back under your Christmas tree next year.